 In Y7 students produce videos/animations that promote charitable causes that they care about.

 In Y8 students use their web design skills to explore the impact of fake news and discuss what positive change they can make using their digital skills.

 Key Stage 4

 Students choose between 2 pathways:

-Computer suites are open throughout the school on most lunch times.
-A computing drop in session is offered for those studying computing at either GCSE or A Level.
+Computing support drop in sessions are offered for those studying computing at either GCSE or A Level.
 This is an opportunity for students to support each other, seek help or engage in group projects.